PART ONE - GETTING THE CARD

 (You do not have to print out these forms, as we will have them ready for you on the day of your appointment.
 The links are provided so that you can see what each form looks like, and what information you will need to provide in order to complete the form properly.)

 Copies of the photo ID's of everyone listed on the state application.
-These must be government issued ID's – either a state ID card or driver's license.
+These must be government issued ID's – a state ID card, driver's license, or military ID card.
 The state does change its requirements for permissible ID from time to time, so other forms of ID might be acceptable at the time you apply.
 Clinic staff will be able to provide you with current information.

 Payment to the state of Oregon for one year's participation in the Oregon Medical Marijuana program.

-This fee is 200 dollars a year, unless you are receiving food stamps, Oregon Health Plan benefits, or SSI.
-(Supplemental Security Income).
+This fee is $200.00 a year, unless you are receiving food stamps, Oregon Health Plan benefits, SSI (Supplemental Security Income), or are receiving VA disability benefits.
+The discount for disabled veterans is given for the following two scenarios only: You are receiving 100% service connected disability, or you are receiving a needs based pension for a non-service connected disability..
 You must send along an award letter or a copy of your enrollment card as proof that you are currently enrolled in one of these programs in order to qualify for the lower yearly fee.
 Please note, SSD (Social Security Disability) is NOT sufficient to get the lower fee.

 As of October 1, 2011, the state has restructured the fees for OMMP.
-Patients currently receiving OHP benefits or food stamps will be required to pay 100 dollars a year.
-SSI recipients will pay 20 dollars a year.
+Patients currently receiving food stamps will be required to pay $60.00 a year.
+OHP recipients will pay $50.00 a year.
+SSI recipients and disabled veterans receiving benefits as described above will pay $20.00.

 When will I get my card from the state?